lizardfs/documentation/source/man/lizardfs.7.rst

 NAME
 ====

-lizardfs - a networking, distributed, highly available file system
+lizardFS - a networking, distributed, highly available file system

 DESCRIPTION
 ===========

 LizardFS is a networking, highly available, distributed file system.
-It spreads data over several physical localisations (servers), which are visible to a user as one resource.
+It spreads data over several physical localizations (servers), which are visible to a user as one resource.
 For standard file operations LizardFS acts as other Unix-alike file systems.
 It has hierarchical structure (directory tree), stores files' attributes (permissions, last access and modification times) as